 It is imperative for the full realization of the Covenant rights that remedies be available and effective.
 This requires that victims seeking remedy must have prompt access to an independent authority, which must have the power to determine whether a violation has taken place and to order cessation of the violation and reparation to redress the harm done.
 Reparation can be in the form of restitution, compensation, rehabilitation, satisfaction, and guarantee of non-repetition.

 The Committee notes the particular challenges that victims of transnational abuses committed by business face in accessing available and effective remedy.
 Because of how business groups are organized, they routinely escape liability by hiding behind the so-called corporate veil, and the parent company may avoid responsibility in the acts of the subsidiary even when it would have been in a position to influence the conduct of its subsidiary.
+Legal persons may be involved in corruption offences, especially in business transactions.
+Practice also reveals serious difficulties in prosecuting natural persons acting on behalf of legal persons.
+Corporate liability (whether criminal or non-criminal) must be established for legal persons engaging in corrupt practices.
+Corporate liability does not exclude individual liability.
 Furthermore, the cross-jurisdictional nature of certain business entities greatly complicates the process of accessing remedy, as seen in some mass tort cases involving pollution and industrial disasters.
 In addition to the difficulty of proving the damages or establishing the causal link between the conduct of the defendant corporation located in one jurisdiction and the resulting violation in another, transnational litigation is often prohibitively expensive and time-consuming.
+Practice with the investigation of transnational corruption cases evidences key difficulties regarding both the means and channels of international cooperation, where obstacles delay or prevent the prosecution of the offenders.
+In this connection, it is essential that States provide for a broad territorial and nationality jurisdiction for corruption offences under their respective domestic legislation.
+Furthermore, the requirement of dual criminality must be abolished.

 States Parties have the duty to take necessary steps to address these challenges in order to prevent denial of justice and ensure the right to effective remedy and reparation.
 This requires States Parties to remove substantive, procedural and practical barriers to remedies, including by simplifying and streamlining domestic procedural laws, enabling human rights-related class actions and public interest litigation, facilitating the collection of evidence abroad, including witness testimony, and allowing such evidence to be presented in judicial proceedings.
 The introduction by corporations of actions to discourage individuals or groups to exercise remedies, for instance by alleging damage to the corporations' reputation, should be kept under scrutiny to ensure that they do not create a chilling effect on the legitimate exercise of such remedies.
-The Committee strongly recommends States Parties to reduce excessive discovery burden on the victims and define strictly the conditions under which the protection of trade secrets may be invoked without jeopardizing the right of all parties to a fair trial.
+The Committee strongly recommends States Parties to reduce excessive discovery burden on the victims (a contrario, in corruption cases, an apportionment of the burden of proof, in connection with a conviction of an offender, can play a valuable role to assist the authorities in identifying corruption proceeds liable to confiscation) and define strictly the conditions under which the protection of trade secrets may be invoked without jeopardizing the right of all parties to a fair trial.
+Bank, financial, commercial and business secrecy provisions cannot be called for to conceal criminal action; corruption and money-laundering international texts provide for an obligation to lift professional secrecy obligations.
 Furthermore, States Parties and their judicial and enforcement agencies have a duty to cooperate with one another in order to promote information sharing and transparency and prevent the denial of justice.